RL for MEMS-based Reservoir Computer

 On the reinforcement side, my work focuses on implementing RC-specific versions of two algorithms: DeepMind’s DQN, a value-based approach, and OpenAI’s PPO, a policy gradient approach.
 Due to the linear readout layer, these algorithms follow the ANN approach closely; however, RC PPO requires less coupling of the actor and critic objective functions, hopefully leading to more efficient training.
 The successful implementation of each of these algorithms proves the compatibility of RL algorithms with MEMS RC hardware.

 On the RC side, I am investigating the effects of RC hyperparameters on a model’s learning performance.
 Utilizing tools like Ray Tune, I am running investigative grid searches, comparing the effects of each hyperparameter.
-While this work is currently in progress, I have found significant learning differences between different input signal periods and the randomization of the masking function.
+I look at the learning performance of two main parameters, neuron count N and neuron separation 𝜃.

 Some Background